Ooooh. The big, bad, scary Russian visa.

 2 – Book an accommodation that offers visa support and get your Russian visa invitation online at the same time.

 It will make your life so much easier if the accommodation you book offers visa support because they should be able to provide you with your Russian visa invitation online very quickly.
 My accommodation provided me with it in one hour.

 Your Russian tourist invitation will consist of two separate A4-sized documents that represent your tourist voucher and your accommodation confirmation.
 In order to receive them quickly, you just have to search for hotels and hostels that offer visa support.

 Literally!
-Type into google: “Moscow hotels with visa support” or “Sochi bed and breakfast with visa support.”
+Type into google: “Moscow hotel with visa support” or “Sochi hostel visa support.”
 Many results will pop up.

-For all you hostel people like me, Hostelworld.com is a great place to find an accommodation because the hostels that have visa support will mention it in their descriptions.
-When you search for the dates that you need a hostel, you can skim through descriptions that mention visa support or use the search tool on your computer to find any hostel with the words “visa support” in their description.
+Websites like Booking, Hotels, Tripadvisor and Hostelworld are great places to find an accommodation because the accommodations that have visa support will mention it in their descriptions.
+When you search for the dates that you need, you can skim through descriptions that mention visa support or use the search tool on your computer to quickly find any mentions of “visa support.”

-I went with Vagabond Hostel because it offered visa support, it was super cheap, and it was a 10-minute walk from the Red Square.
-Once it was booked I simply emailed the hostel asking them to provide me with the invitation.
+Once I booked my accommodation, I simply emailed the hostel asking them to provide me with the invitation.

 3 – Get passport photos taken.